You’re Helping to Fight Climate Change

 View a sample bill to help you understand your climate credit.

-For more information about the California Climate Credit, visit cpuc.ca.gov/climatecredit.
+For more information about the California Climate Credit, visit cpuc.ca.gov/climatecredit

 Visit our “Savings Center” section of our website for energy savings tips, rebates and programs as well as bill assistance services.

-FAQs — Small Business Climate Credit for Electricity Customers
+FAQs: Small Business Climate Credit

 A small business is defined by the CPUC as any non-residential customer on a general service or agricultural rate, whose usage doesn't exceed 20 kilowatts in more than three months out of the previous 12-month period.
 In other words, CPUC interprets small business as "non-residential customers with usage that is usually low."
-If you meet these criteria, you'll automatically receive the Small Business Climate Credit.

-Electricity customers of SDG&E ®, PG&E, SCE, Pacific Power (PacifiCorp), Bear Valley Electric Service and Liberty Utilities (CalPeco Electric) can receive the Small Business Climate Credit if they meet these qualifying criteria.
+Electricity customers of SDG&E®, PG&E, SCE, Pacific Power (PacifiCorp), Bear Valley Electric Service and Liberty Utilities (CalPeco Electric) can receive the Small Business Climate Credit if they meet these qualifying criteria.

-Small businesses eligible to claim the California Industry Assistance Credit may only receive one of the two credits.
-If you choose to attest for the CA Industry Assistance Credit and are deemed eligible, you will stop receiving the Small Business Climate Credit for all electric service agreements associated with that facility.
+Small businesses eligible to claim the California Industry Assistance Credit (EITE) may only receive one of the two credits.
+If you choose to attest for the California Industry Assistance Credit and are deemed eligible, you will stop receiving the Small Business Climate Credit for all electric service agreements associated with that facility.

 Each year the State auctions a limited number of emission permits so that California can meet its goal of reducing its overall emissions to 40% below 1990 levels by the year 2030.